cuberite/cuberite.github.io/news/_posts/2020-01-01-cuberite-newsletter-2019.md

 title: 'Cuberite Newsletter 2019'
 discussion-id: 3255
 ---
 Happy new year!
-We're approaching the end of 2019 (oh, where did the time go), which means it's time for a long overdue status update for Cuberite.
+It's the start of a new decade (oh, where did the time go), which means it's time for a long overdue status update for Cuberite.

 General News
 ------------